12 Financial Responsibilities

 Fee Structure.
 Full mandatory fees are assessed to undergraduate (registered for 12 or more credits) and graduate students (registered for 9 or more credits), national student exchange students, doctoral research and master’s continuing research students.
 Undergraduate students registered for 5-11 credits and graduate students registered for 5-8 credits are assessed one-half of the cost.
-Students registered for 1-4 credits are assessed only the Technology Fee.
-Students enrolled in Manchester campus programs pay Manchester mandatory fees.
+Students registered for 1-4 credits are assessed only the technology fee.
+Students enrolled in Manchester campus programs pay Manchester mandatory fees and a technology fee.
+UNH Law students pay a UNH Law student activity fee and a technology fee.
 Students enrolled as non-degree full-time special students (13 or more undergraduate credits or 9 or more graduate credits) pay full mandatory fees.

 The mandatory fees include:

 • Memorial Union fee for the use and administration of the student union